 6. Reduced Inefficiencies and Errors

 Human error is a big blunder that most companies face while implementing their business processes efficiently.
-Speaking of human error, even NASA lost worth $193 million Mars Climate Orbiter satellite somewhere in the space because of a simple error during a metric conversion.
+Speaking of human error, even NASA lost worth $193 million Mars Climate Orbiter satellite somewhere in the space.
+It was because of a simple error during a metric conversion.
 If such a brilliant team of rocket scientists can suffer a huge loss due to a mere human error, even your business can.

 Humans are prone to making mistakes and errors, especially in repetitive and redundant tasks.
 But if these redundancies are removed and more focus is on improving communication, the business process workflow management can diminish human errors to a great extent.